 How to Join STC’s Slack Community

-All STC members are welcome and encouraged to join the STC Communities Slack to meet, engage, and collaborate with fellow technical communication colleagues.
-Please note that the link is temporary and expires periodically (a Slack ‘feature’) and is updated on this page at the beginning of each month.
+Note that the link above is temporary and expires periodically (a Slack ‘feature’) and is updated on this page at the beginning of each month.
 If you are having trouble with the link, please wait and try again after a day or two.

-When you have created your account, visit the Society for Technical Communication Slack Workspace and check it out.
-(Workspaces comprise many different channels.)
+When you have created your account, install Slack and then launch the Society for Technical Communication Slack workspace.

 - Download the Slack client/app for Windows or for Mac.